-200. Every petition shall be signed by the To be signed by parties whose names are appended thereto, by the parties. their names or marks, and by no one else, except in case of incapacity by sickness.

-201. The signatures shall be written upon the Signatures petition itself, and not pasted upon, or otherwise transferred. transferred thereto.

-202. Petitions of corporations aggregate are Petitions of correquired to be made under their common seal. porations.

-203. No letters, affidavits, or other documents No letters, affidavits may be attached to any petition. to be attached.

-204. No reference shall be made in a petition Debates to any debate in Parliament, nor to any intended referred to. motion.

-205. No application shall be made by a petition No application for for any grant of public money, or for com- public money pounding any debts due to the Crown, or for the unless remission of duties payable by any person, unless mended by it be recommended by the Crown.
+- 200. Every petition shall be signed by the To be parties whose names are appended thereto, by the parties. their names or marks, and by no one else, except in case of incapacity by sickness. - 201.
+The signatures shall be written upon the Signatures petition itself, and not pasted upon, or otherwise transferred transferred thereto. - 202.
+Petitions of corporations aggregate are Petitions required to be made under their common seal. porations. - 203.
+No letters, affidavits, or other documents No letters, may be attached to any petition. to be attached. - 204.
+No reference shall be made in a petition Debates to any debate in Parliament, nor to any intended referred to. motion. - 205.
+No application shall be made by a petition No applicafor any grant of public money, or for com-public pounding any debts due to the Crown, or for the unless remission of duties payable by any person, unless mended by it be recommended by the Crown.

+tion for money the Crown.